chrbir/ofxBlur/readme.md

 # NOTE

-This version of ofxBlur support GLSL version 4.50
+This version of ofxBlur supports GLSL version 4.50

 # ofxBlur is an addon for [openFrameworks](http://openframeworks.cc)